-“Most people think that since I’m a doctor, I am a serious person.
-Many people are quite surprised to find out that I am easygoing, silly and have a pretty good sense of humor.”
+“Most people think that since I’m a doctor, I’m a serious person.
+Many people are quite surprised to find out that I’m easygoing and silly and have a pretty good sense of humor.”

 Mentors helped guide his career.

 “Patients entrust their life and care to me.
 That inspires me to be the best physician I can be every day.
-Plus, when I see patients doing well and see residents and fellows develop into becoming great surgeons, I feel the rewards of my career.”
+When I see patients doing well or when I see residents and fellows developing into great surgeons, I feel the rewards of my career.”

 “When I first started my career, the process of completing a spine surgery was complex, uncomfortable and time consuming.
 Due to advancements in technology, we now have the ability to perform surgery with minimally invasive access and navigation to the spine.”

-“Working at Keck Medicine of USC allows me to be around the best people who have such a strong sense of community.
-Plus, it gives me the opportunity to work on research in regards to patient outcomes after spine surgery, techniques in minimally invasive spine surgery and spinal cord injury.”
+“Working at Keck Medicine allows me to be around people who have such a strong sense of community.
+Plus, it gives me the opportunity to work on research focused on patient outcomes after spine surgery, techniques in minimally invasive spine surgery and spinal cord injury.”